dtcenter/METplus/docs/Users_Guide/installation.rst

 -  SeriesAnalysis wrapper

-    - ImageMagick convert utility
-      (if generating plots and/or animated images from the output)
+    - convert (ImageMagick) utility if generating plots and/or animated images from the output

+-  PlotDataPlane wrapper

+    - convert (ImageMagick) utility if generating images from the Postscript output

 Python Package Requirements
 ---------------------------